Brand Your eLearning Courses: A Complete Guide to Theming in Slate

 - Configure your theme exactly how you want it

-- Click Save as Default in the theme page header
+- Click Save Theme in the header and give it a name

 Export and import themes